 Note that the false prophet comes out of the earth, while the first beast comes out of the sea (Revelation 13:1).
 Recall from Revelation 7:2, the sea is a metaphor for Gentile nations, and the earth or land is a metaphor for Israel.
 Therefore, it does look like the false prophet is Jewish.
 In addition, the false prophet promotes idolatry in the worship of the first beast, like Dan and Ephraim promoted idolatry to Israel.

 Jacob prophesied about what would befall the tribes of Israel in the last days.
-In the prophecy about Dan, Jacob said he would be a serpent or a viper, causing people to fall like a rider on a horse that is bitten:
+In the prophecy about Dan, Jacob said he would be a serpent or a viper, causing people to fall like a rider on a bitten horse:

 Genesis 49:1, 16-17 - And Jacob called his sons and said, "Gather together, that I may tell you what shall befall you in the last days...."
 "Dan shall judge his people as one of the tribes of Israel.
 Dan shall be a serpent by the way, a viper by the path, that bites the horse's heels so that its rider shall fall backward."

 Similar imagery appears in the judgment prophesied against Judah for their idolatry.
 God sent serpents and vipers because of their idolatry.
 It is interesting that Dan appears in this passage.
 Dan's territory was north, in the direction that the Babylonians would come.
 This is also the same direction the "four spirits of heaven," or the four horses rode in the Assyrian conquest (Zechariah 6:5-7):